-I am currently a third-year Ph.D. student at School of Engineering, University of British Columbia, supervised by Prof. Chen Feng, who is the co-cluster lead of Blockchain@UBC.
+I am currently a Ph.D. candidate at School of Engineering, University of British Columbia, supervised by Prof. Chen Feng, who is the co-cluster lead of Blockchain@UBC.
 I also work with Prof. Ivan Beschastnikh.
 My research interests lie in distributed systems, especially blockchain systems.
 Most recently, I have been focusing on building efficient and high-performance consortium blockchains.

 You can download my CV from here.